taufik-nurrohman/markdown/README.md

   </tbody>
 </table>

+### Links

+Relative links and absolute links with the server’s host name will be treated as internal links, otherwise they will be treated as external links and will automatically get `rel="nofollow"` and `target="_blank"` attributes.

 ### Code Block

 I try to avoid conflict between different Markdown dialects and try to support whatever dialect you are using.
 For